-What are your options for moving your possessions to Portugal?
+What are your options for arranging removals to Portugal?

-Removals to Portugal are something you’ll need to start researching as soon as you know that you are definitely moving to Portugal, you will need to assess the best ways to move your possessions to your new home.
+Removals to Portugal are something you’ll need to start researching as soon as you know that you are definitely moving there.
+This article discusses the various ways to move possessions to your new home.

 Choosing a removals company

 There are numerous removal firms that make regular trips between the UK and Portugal.
-We would recommend choosing a member of The British Association of Removers (BAR) or the International Association of Movers (IAM) – and it’s even better if you can find a company that’s recommended heartily by people who’ve already made their move – our free Resource Centre can help here.
+We would strongly recommend choosing a member of The British Association of Removers (BAR) or the International Association of Movers (IAM).
+Best of all is to choose a company that’s recommended heartily by people who’ve already made their move – our free Resource Centre can help here.

-One of the first things that you need to check when choosing the right company for you is their insurance status.
-Does its policy cover possessions while in storage, awaiting removal?
+One of the first things that you need to check when choosing a removals company is their approach to insurance.
+Does the policy cover your possessions while in storage, awaiting removal?
 Does it cover possessions while in transit by sea (marine insurance)?
-Are your possessions still insured once they arrive in your new country and are delivered to you?
+Are your possessions still insured once they arrive in Portugal, but before they are delivered to you?

-This is a great alternative for small loads, and you will find that several advertise in English language newspapers in Portugal.
-A “man with a van” will likely offer a more personal service, though the cost of fuel, ferry and road tolls means it is unlikely to save a substantial amount of money – unless the van space is shared between several customers in the same area.
+A “man with a van” is a great alternative for small loads.
+You will find that several advertise in English language newspapers in Portugal.
+A “man with a van” will likely offer a more personal and flexible service.
+However, once the cost of fuel, ferry and road tolls are all added in, it is unlikely to save a substantial amount of money.
+One exception is if the van space is shared between several customers in the same area.

 Make sure you are involved

-Above all, exercise the same caution you would with any business transaction – ensure you use a company or individual you trust, seek referrals if required and, in the case of removal firms, ensure they carry BAR registration.
+Above all, exercise the same caution you would with any business transaction.
+Ensure you use a company or individual you trust, and seek referrals if required.
+Finally, check for registration with the professional bodies detailed above.

 If you are bringing pets, it might make perfect sense to do all the work yourself.

 By the time you have added together the cost of EU motor insurance, road tolls, fuel and overnight stops, the price may be in excess of the quote from a removals firm.
-Driving a vehicle over also means you end up with that vehicle in Portugal so it will either need to be eventually matriculated (sometimes a difficult process) or returned to the UK.
+Driving a vehicle also means you end up with that vehicle in Portugal.
+It will either need to be eventually matriculated (sometimes a difficult process) or returned to the UK.

 Take your time, do your sums and compare all the options.
-Whichever method you choose will already have been experienced by an expat in Portugal already – so don’t be afraid to hit the internet forums and seek advice on removal firms, costs and routes.
+Whichever method you choose will already have been experienced by plenty of expats in Portugal.
+As such, don’t be afraid to hit the internet forums and seek advice on removal firms, costs and routes.

-Whatever method you choose, make sure you are protected from identity theft by shredding all those bits of paper, old bank statements and bills that you don’t want to keep.
+Whatever method you choose, make sure you are protected from identity theft.
+Ensure you shred all those bits of paper, old bank statements and bills that you don’t want to keep.
 You could even use the shredded paper as packing material.

 Comply with all regulations

-• Drain all petrol and oil out of lawnmowers and similar equipment before transportation so that they comply with fire regulation
+– Drain all petrol and oil out of lawnmowers and similar equipment before transportation.
+This is to ensure they comply with fire regulations.

-• Clean any garden tools and garden furniture – items with soil on them may be denied entry at customs
+– Clean any garden tools and garden furniture.
+This is because items with soil on them may be denied entry at customs.

 Have you thought about storage?

-If you are not moving into your new home straight away, you will need to discuss storage; it may be cheaper to store your containers in Portugal rather than in the UK.
+If you are not moving into your new home straight away, you will need to think about storage.
+It could prove cheaper to store your possessions in Portugal rather than in the UK.